8 min read

 Considering Therapy and Wondering What the Next Step Looks Like

-If you are considering therapy and would like to learn more about working together, you are welcome to reach out to begin the conversation.
-Taking the first step can feel challenging, and support is available.
+If you are considering individual therapy for adults in California and would like to learn more about working together, you are welcome to reach out to begin the conversation.
+Taking the first step can feel challenging, and support is available through online therapy designed to meet you where you are.